niklasnorin/red-thesis/source/14-theory-docker-bind-mount.md

 # Docker

-Docker is a container platform that allows multiple software applications to run in isolation on the same Host OS [[?Docker for the Virtualization Admin, Docker, 2018-03-25](https://goto.docker.com/virtualization-admin-conf.html)].
+Docker is a container platform that allows multiple software applications to run in isolation on the same Host OS [@docker-virtual].
 This is similar to Virtual Machine, VM, technology, but in contrast to running multiple VM:s on one physical computer, the kernel is not duplicated.
 An overview of the entire architecture is shown in Figure \ref{7}.

 ![Docker architecture overview \label{7}](source/figures/7.png)